RicardoXPSantos/PassCrackGUI/README.md

 - To make an attempt to crack a password representation, after all obligatory fields are filled, click on the white arrow with green background (*Crack*).

 An example of a result using the *PassCrackGUI* is illustrated below through a figure.
 Is a *dictionary attack* using the well known *RockYou* dictionary and the *Hashcat* tool.
 An attempt to crack a password representation SHA1 of *superman*.

+#Requirements and Dependencies
+This graphical interface was build in a *IDE NetBeans 7.0.4* and also needs a *IDE* to run.
+In order to avoid problems and some possible incompatibilities is recommended using the same *IDE* and the same or more recent version.
+Another requisite is having the JAVA on the computer.

+To run this application most be executed the file ```\toolkit\src\toolkit\Interface.java```, inside of the *IDE*.There has to be install also the tools used in the *PassCrackGUI*, like *Hashcat*, *JTR*, *Crunch* and *RainbowCrack*.
+The interface has a size minimum of 0000x000 being crucial has a computer resolution in accordance.
+Any attempt to reduce the size of the application window could leave to visibility lost.